Skip to content

 The iron center retains the heat, keeping the cookware at the correct temperature the entire time.

-As the pan heats up, the interior core evenly distributes heat from the bottom, sides, and top of the pan, cooking the entire dish at the same pace while allowing the natural water and juices to create steam, aiding in the cooking process and even flavoring the foods.
+As the pan heats up, the interior core evenly distributes heat from the bottom, sides, and top, cooking the entire dish simultaneously while allowing the natural water and juices to create steam, aiding the cooking process and even flavoring the foods.

-Waterless cooking pans use special lids that seal tightly to the pan locking in steam and moisture, preventing your food from drying out.
+Waterless cooking pans use special lids that seal tightly to the pan, locking in steam and moisture and preventing your food from drying out.

 Some waterless cookware has built-in steam release valves that will make a whistling sound (like a tea kettle), letting you know if the seal has been broken.